vincentfretin/allocola_documentation/object_info_panel.md

   ]
 ```

+Note: For a choice, you can set `"enabled": false` to temporarily hide this choice.
 ### Show banner in AR

 Be aware this disables the take picture button on iPhone, but not on iPad.
 On Chrome Android, there is no take picture button (see [https://github.com/google/model-viewer/issues/1481](https://github.com/google/model-viewer/issues/1481)).